-What Equipment Do You Need for Saltwater Fly Fishing?
+Gears You Need for Saltwater Fly Fishing

-Even if you frequently fly fish in freshwater, you’ll need to invest in some specific equipment for saltwater fly fishing.
+Even if you frequently fly fish in freshwater, you will need to invest in some specific equipment for saltwater fly fishing.
 You can get great fly gear and accessories designed especially for saltwater flies fishing much more easily than a few years ago.
 Whether you’re fishing from boats or you’re wading, your freshwater gear just won’t cut it out on the ocean.

 Related: Check out our selection of fly rods here.

-Choosing the right size of rod for your saltwater flyfishing will depend on what you’re hoping to catch.
+Choosing the right size of fly rod for your saltwater flyfishing will depend on what you’re hoping to catch.
 If you’re aiming for speckled trout, redfish, small bonefish or striped bass, you should be fine with an 8wt rod.
 But if you’re setting your sights on some hefty tarpon, permit, or barracuda, you’d be better off investing in a 9 or 10wt rod.
 9 wt rods generally make good all-purpose saltwater fly rods.

-When it comes to fly reels, you want one that is sealed so that it won’t be corroded by the abrasive salt in the water.
+When it comes to saltwater fly reels, you want one that is sealed so that it won’t be corroded by the abrasive salt in the water.
 Look for a reel with a strong drag and preferably a large arbor reel that will allow you to strip in your line quickly.
 Also, make sure the reel you choose can hold at least 150 ft of line and backing so you’re not cut short at a crucial point on your fishing trip!

 If you’re not sure what to take out with you on your next saltwater fishing trip, you can get some inspiration from this video!

-How to Pick the Perfect Fishing Spot
+How To Pick the Perfect Fly Fishing Destination

 When you’re saltwater fishing, you can often cover large areas before coming across the perfect spot to cast your line.
-You want to find where the fish are feeding rather than just casting blindly, or you’ll waste lots of time and have nothing to show for it.
+You want to find where the fish are feeding rather than just casting blindly, or you will waste lots of time and have nothing to show for it.
 Shallow waters pull the gamefish in with the temptation of shrimp, crabs, and other crustaceans to feast on – but not all shallow waters are created equally.

 Promising places include anywhere with structure that allows the gamefish to get close to their prey, such as rocky shoreline and outcrops, bays, docks, and jetties.
 These structures also provide shelter from any larger predators such as sharks, so they are likely spots for fly fishing for bonefish and other gamefish.